-NBA impersonator Brandon Armstrong spoofs Washington's Chantel Osahor
+Watch: NBA impersonator Brandon Armstrong spoofs Washington's Chantel Osahor

-UW's Chantel Osahor joins Kobe Bryant, Russell Westbrook and James Harden who gets lampooned by famed basketball impersonator Brandon Armstrong.
+Just like Kobe Bryant, Russell Westbrook and James Harden, UW's Chantel Osahor has now been parodied by famed basketball impersonator Brandon Armstrong.

-You know you’ve arrived when famed basketball impersonator Brandon Armstrong makes you the subject of his latest video.
+_-You know you’ve arrived when famed basketball impersonator Brandon Armstrong makes you the subject of his latest video.

 Armstrong normally imitates NBA players in hilarious skits, but this time the YouTube sensation performs a spot-on spoof of University of Washington women’s basketball center Chantel Osahor.